 …. here is what I did with some of the pieces.
 Silk cut on bias moves and flows nicely.
 Thus, I took an off-white, black, and two black-and-white-print shirts to “revive” them into a new dance skirt for dancing the Argentine Tango (and other Latin dances like Rhumba, ChaCha, merengue, and bachata or Salsa).
 A while ago I had bought a Butterick pattern (B0451) for a dance skirt, but hadn’t yet found the fabric.
 Sleek around the bum to show the hip movement and some flowing fabric for the hem that moves as you twirl.
 Thus, finally the long planned skirt got done.

-The backs of the off-white and black piece make the back and front of the skirt.
-After cutting of the shoulders and sleeve section (see lower left part of the photo above), laid flat there was enough fabric to cut the flouncy hem for the back.
+The shirt-backs of the off-white and black piece make the back and front of the skirt.
+After cutting off the shoulders and sleeve sections (see lower left part of the photo above), I laid the fabric flat.
+There was enough fabric to cut the flouncy hem for the back.
 The hem is cut like a circle with increasing width and hence on bias (see upper left in the photo above).
-The one for the front is a bit larger than for the back.
+The one for the front is a bit larger than that for the back.
 Thus, I had to sew on an extra piece from the same shirt.

 The waistband is a wide black elastic band.
+I cut it 1 inch (2.5 cm) wider than my waist measure.
 It’s sewn on stretched out with a zig-zag stitch.
 It is wide enough to wear a belt on top.
 However, belts may get tangled up in the clothes of your dance partner.
 Therefore, I stay away from accessorizing with belts when creating a dance outfit.